top of page

 "Unless someone like you cares a whole awful lot, nothing is going to get better.
 It's not."

-Renewable Energy Bruce Usher a well-done primer that briefly covers global energy transitions of the past in order to give a better context for events of today and tomorrow; the economics are simply explained; he writes with an optimistic tone, which is refreshing, but is it warranted?
+Renewable Energy Bruce Usher a well-done primer that briefly covers global energy transitions of the past in order to give a better context for events of today and tomorrow; the economics are simply explained; he writes with an optimistic tone, which is refreshing, but is it warranted today?

 Tales of Two Planets John Freeman (Editor) "Stories of Climate Change and Inequality in a Divided World";